vaisest/caesura/README.md

 *This is often known as copyleft.
 The intent is to ensure that anyone taking advantage of this open source work are also contributing back to the open source community.*

-The code base has now adopted [object oriented patterns](https://refactoring.guru/design-patterns/catalog) with SOLID principles.
+The code base has now adopted [object oriented patterns](https://refactoring.guru/design-patterns/catalog) with SOLID principles and [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

 See also the list of [contributors](https://github.com/DevYukine/red_oxide/contributors)